-- The idea for forming a new League entity arises through citizen or member inquiry, by LWV-VA Board initiative if there is no established independent League geographically nearby, or by the progression from a Geographical Unit. - 2.
-Persons interested in forming a League-at-Large are required to join LWV-VA at the current dues rate. - 3.
+- The idea for forming a new League entity arises through citizen or member inquiry, or by LWV-VA Board initiative if there is no established independent League geographically nearby. - 2.
+Persons interested in forming a League-at-Large are required to join LWV-VA. - 3.
 At the time of initial inquiry or initial identification of a community by the LWV-VA Board, a League-at-Large coach/adviser will be appointed by the Membership Director with Board input.
 The League-at-Large coach/advisor will be the resource, motivator, and monitor for the initial effort to establish a League-at-Large.
-The advisor will also monitor the League-at-Large's progress and periodically report back to the Membership Director and the LWV-VA Board. - 4.
-Once a nucleus of interested people residing in the area is identified, an informational meeting is organized by the Membership Director, the League-at-Large coach/advisor, and the interested people.
-The informational meeting includes discussion of: - the non-partisan policy of the League of Women Voters and its application in practice. - the requirement of LWV-VA Board approval for any action the group takes in the name of the LWV.
+The coach/advisor will also monitor the League-at-Large's progress and periodically report back to the Membership Director and the LWV-VA Board. - 4.
+Once a nucleus of interested people is identified, an informational meeting is organized by the Membership Director, the League-at-Large coach/advisor, and the interested people.
+The informational meeting includes discussion of: - the non-partisan policy of the League of Women Voters and its application in practice. - the requirement of LWV-VA Board approval for any action the group takes in the name of the LWV. - the level of interest and commitment of interested persons. - potential leaders. - recruitment of members. - next steps. - 5.
+An organizational meeting is held when at least 5 people in the jurisdictional area have joined LWV-VA.
+The initial organizational meeting includes: - selection of a leadership committee/board to include chair, vice chair, secretary, and, if needed, treasurer. - review of the LWV-VA bylaws, under which the League-at-Large will operate.